Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

-The relevant condition among Eqs.~\eqref{eq:sdeath1} and~\eqref{eq:sdeath2} is always true for finite times, except when the logarithm diverges for $k=0$, in which case the sudden death does not occur.
+The suitable one (depending on the order between $m_0$ and $m_1$) among Eqs.~\eqref{eq:sdeath1} and~\eqref{eq:sdeath2} is always true for finite times, except when the logarithm diverges for $k=0$.
+In that case, the sudden death does not occur.
 Notice that the system can escape the sudden death only for $m_1w=z(0)^2=g=1$, which means $\gamma^+=0$.
-The case $g=0$, i.e. $\gamma_+=\gamma_-$, is not included in the conditions~\eqref{eq:sdeath1},~\eqref{eq:sdeath2}, but it is straightforward to check that both $\lambda_1$ and $\lambda_2$ become larger than $1$ at finite time for any $k$, implying the presence of the sudden death.
+The case $g=0$, i.e. $\gamma_+=\gamma_-$, is not included in the conditions~\eqref{eq:sdeath1},~\eqref{eq:sdeath2}.
+However, it is straightforward to check in~\eqref{eq:lambda1} and~\eqref{eq:lambda2} that both $\lambda_1$ and $\lambda_2$ become greater than $1$ at finite time for any $k$, implying the presence of the sudden death in this case as well.